Skip to main content

 In 2024, we awarded phase two funding for the first time: £5.25m from Cancer Research UK to members of team IMAXT, to establish a Spatial Profiling and Annotation Centre of Excellence (SPACE).

 The funding will support the SPACE hub laboratory, hosted at the CRUK Cambridge Institute, and the SPACE analysis and computing platform, developed and operated at the Institute of Astronomy, University of Cambridge.
 Together SPACE includes and combines most available technologies for the spatial molecular profiling of tumours.
-The continued collaboration between the cancer and astronomy teams from the IMAXT project will ensure the maintenance and development of all critical aspects of the platform – from technical and scientific expertise to instrumentation, computing, and data analysis – to allow SPACE to continue at the forefront research in the rapidly emerging spatial-omics field, and be a valuable centre of excellence to support new research in the Cancer Grand Challenge and Cancer Research UK communities.
+The continued collaboration between the cancer and astronomy teams from the IMAXT project will ensure the maintenance and development of all critical aspects of the platform – from technical and scientific expertise to instrumentation, computing, and data analysis – to allow SPACE to continue to be at the forefront of the rapidly advancing spatial-omics field, and be a valuable centre of excellence to support new research in the Cancer Grand Challenge and Cancer Research UK communities.

 Read our news article